Completing the Zen in Performance Management

 Performance Management is a long term process that focuses on continuous performance improvement or “change” for short.
 Its goal is to create a climate of shared understanding about what is to be achieved, and then developing people to increase the chance that it will indeed be achieved.

 A lot of people associate performance management with the annual performance review.
-While it can and often does include performance reviews, it goes far beyond that in that performance management looks at improving performance as a daily activity, rather than just a semi-yearly or yearly event.
+While it can and often does include performance reviews, it goes far beyond it in that performance management looks at improving performance as a daily activity, rather than just a semi-yearly or yearly event.
 In addition, some people relate performance management with Taylor's Scientific Management.
-However, Taylor's method focuses mainly on the time and motion studies of processes; while performance management is more about focusing on people, or to be more exact — developing people so they can perform.
+However, Taylor's method focuses mainly on the time and motion studies of processes; while performance management is more about focusing on people, or to be more exact — helping people to develop so they can perform in an ever changing world.

 Yet, developing people or having them change can often be quite difficult at times.